dcreager/swanson/docs/notes.md

 will pass control to whichever continuation you chose.
 All of the other continuations, and the tuple itself, are destroyed in the process.

+Next I wondered whether "closure" and "invoke" needed to be separate instructions, or could you combine them together into one.
+But I think we do want them separate.
+Back to the `if` example, both branches will need to "meet" back together with another merge continuation.
+For that to work we'll have to pass that merge continuation into both branches of the `if` (as a free variable just like anything else), which in turn means that we have to be able to create the continuation (tuple) via "closure" without having to immediately invoke it.

 # Functions and the stack frame

 With the CPS system described above, the "return pointer" of a function would be